-Ed Kless: How do you think accountants can increase the effectiveness of the feedback they deliver, both inside and outside their firms?
+How do you think accountants can increase the effectiveness of the feedback they deliver, both inside and outside their firms?

 Kristen Rampe: This is something I’ve seen be a challenge at firms.

-From an internal perspective, receiving feedback.
+From an internal perspective, [there is] receiving feedback.
 Sometimes, early in your career, it can be challenging to have someone tell you things that you’re not doing right or ways that they think it was done differently.
 Helping CPAs understand the value of that feedback and actually seeing it on their own can really progress one’s career.
 So for those who are newer in their career, I’d recommend seeking out feedback.
 Also, when someone is giving it to you, even if they’re not the most skilled at delivering the feedback, take what you can from it, and figure out what is true about what the person delivering it is saying.
 Can you use it to propel your career?

 On the flip side, an area I see a lot of opportunity for improvement is the delivery of feedback.
 It’s pretty natural for folks in accounting to be more in the “conflict avoider” bucket.
 I will put myself in that bucket, too!
 I’m not the type of person who just can’t wait to engage in a conflict or get into a big, hairy difficult conversation.
 But the reality is, there are topics we need to discuss with each other.
 There are a lot of times we want to see performance and behavior changed or improved.
 So for practitioners who are interested in advancing their careers and developing those people that they work with, having the courage to prepare is a big thing.
 Taking time to prepare for challenging conversations and deliver the feedback can make a big difference.

-Deliver the feedback yourself.
-A lot of accounting firms like to use this method of feedback delivery where all of the managers get in a room and talk about the people on their team and then one person goes to deliver that feedback to the individual.
+Kristen Rampe: A lot of accounting firms like to use this method of feedback delivery where all of the managers get in a room and talk about the people on their team and then one person goes to deliver that feedback to the individual.
 This is useful unless that feedback has never been heard by the individual before.
 It can feel attacking if you haven’t heard it from the original person.